9 Tips for Navigating the Top Home Care Challenges for Aging Adults

 9. Understanding home care costs

-Families need a clear understanding of home care costs so they can create a care plan that fits the budget as well as meets their older adult’s needs.
+Families need a clear understanding of home care costs so they can create a care plan that fits their budget and meets their older adult’s needs.

 First, contact the home care agency to learn about their fees and any minimum requirements.